solosky/pixl.js/docs/en/README.md

 # **key_retail.bin**

-In order to use some features of the firmware you must to provide the «key_retail.bin» file, should be uploaded to the root directory of the device storage before it can be used.
-You need to provide a legally adquired one, you can use a tool to extract it from your console (3DS or Switch).
+In order to use some features of the firmware you must to provide the «key_retail.bin» file.
+It should be uploaded to the root directory of the device storage before it can be used.
+You need to provide a legally acquired one, you can use a tool to extract it from your console (3DS or Switch).

 >**key_retail.bin checksums:** <br/>
 >MD5:	45fd53569f5765eef9c337bd5172f937 <br/>